appwriters-dev/masterflutter/chapters/ch10-plugins/ls01-plugins-basic.md

 ### 1. Note Taking App [Part 1]

-Write a Flutter program that provides a multiline text field and a save button.
-Whenever user press the save button, anything written in the text box should be saved to a file in the device's application's documents folder.
+Write a Flutter program that provides a multiline text field and a save button and cancel button .
+Whenever user press the save button, anything written in the text box should be saved to a file and if user press cancel text box should be empty in the device's application's documents folder.

 > Note: use `getApplicationDocumentsDirectory();` from [path_provider](https://pub.dev/packages/path_provider) to get the application folder path.
 Use `File` class from [dart:io](https://api.flutter.dev/flutter/dart-io/dart-io-library.html) to write to the file.